Ascend/ascend-deployer/README.en.md

    localhost ansible_connection='local'
    ```

-2. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.
+2. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.Note: if other users need to be able to use Python installed by root user, please set umask to 022 in advance.
+Before setting, confirm that the umask permission meets the security requirements of your organization.

     - 2.1 Software-specific installation